Table of Contents

 Cons:

-- There is a risk of scope creep if changes aren’t managed well.
+- There is a risk of scope creep if changes are not managed well.

-- It can be challenging for teams accustomed to a structured approach, leading to constant adjustment fatigue.
+- Teams accustomed to a structured approach may find it challenging, leading to constant adjustment fatigue.

-- It is harder to predict overall timelines and costs upfront.
+- It is harder to predict overall timelines and costs in advance.

 When to Use Each Approach?